Do you break out in a cold sweat when you need to prune plants in the garden? It is not as scary as you think and you can learn how to prune properly.

 4. Gloves: If you are pruning any plant that has thorns such as roses or sticky sap, you should protect your hands with a pair of gloves.
 They will also keep your hands warm if you are working in the fall or winter in colder weather.
-The Atlas line of gloves is always a good buy with lots of choice.
+Buy them in person so you can try them on and ensure that they fit.

 5. Trugs: When you are pruning lots of plants, you will generate piles of cuttings.
 Soft cuttings can be places in a trug or other container, so that you can easily carry it to the compost.
 You may want to have another trug or container available for woody stems or branches.
 And I’ll often have a smaller pail for diseased prunings that need to go into my municipal green bin.

 Once you have these tools, it is important to maintain them properly, especially your pruners.
 Check out the supplemental post Quick Tip: Maintain Pruners for more information.

 What To Prune

 Pruning involves cutting out the three D’s first before you tackle other parts of the plant.
 What are the three D’s?